Ecommerce Fulfilment Guide

 “In doing our research, it seemed that ShipBob filled in all of the gaps that we were experiencing with our previous 3PL.
 Since partnering with ShipBob, we’ve found that the fees are transparent, packages are getting lost less (which means we file less claims), and customer service is much more responsive and attentive.
 Plus, the shipping is actually faster!”

 While one-off Ebay, Etsy, and Facebook Marketplace sales still cover this gap, there’s a growing market for new collectibles.

 ShipBob takes over the collectibles fulfilment process, so that you can focus on growing your brand.
-We’ll collect your inventory and store it in our fulfilment centres.
+We’ll collect your inventory and store it in our fulfilment centers.
 When your customers place an order, we’ll automatically pick, pack, and ship it to their doorstep.

 From NutriBullets and Keurig machines, to Berkey Water Filters and Instant Pots, new kitchen appliances are always popping up — and there is serious demand for them.
 These innovative kitchen products are often purchased online.
 ShipBob can help brands that sell kitchen appliances by taking order fulfilment off your hands.
 We’ll stock your products, help manage your inventory, and fulfil and ship your customer orders so you can focus on growing your business.

 Luxury goods are often fragile, and they also require secure warehousing and storage.
 ShipBob takes great care with handling your luxury products throughout the fulfilment process; we have virtually no cases of broken or damaged goods.
 Thus, luxury brands have been able to grow faster and sustainably with ShipBob.